rasterio/rasterio/_sources/switch.txt

 and
 ``/vsis3/landsat-pds/L8/139/045/LC81390452014295LGN00/LC81390452014295LGN00_B1.TIF``.

+To help developers switch, Rasterio will accept these identifiers, too, and dispatch them to the proper format drivers and protocol implementations.

 Bands
 =====

 ``gdal`` has band objects.
 Rasterio does not and thus never has objects with dangling dataset pointers.
-With Rasterio, bands are represented by a numerical index, starting from 1, and are used as arguments to dataset methods.
+With Rasterio, bands are represented by a numerical index, starting from 1 (as GDAL does), and are used as arguments to dataset methods.
 To read the first band of a dataset as a Numpy ``ndarray``, do this.

 .. code-block:: python